 After the first 2.5 years (from the date of landing in the UK) you must then apply for an extension which will be granted for another 2.5 years.
 After 5 years of residency with your British/resident spouse in the UK, you can apply for permanent residency (‘Indefinite Leave to Remain’).
 Note: this Indefinite Leave to Remain is only indefinite while you are living in the UK!
 If you live outside the UK for more than 2 years once you have obtained this, you will lose it.

 There is also a requirement to pass a test on ‘Life in the UK’, and a higher level of English test (B1 in speaking and listening) before Indefinite Leave to Remain is granted.
-You’ll find info on the English requirement and Knowledge of Life test in our blog.

 This is the visa type on which Nikki de Prey spends the majority of her time!
 As some of the longest, most elaborate and expensive of UK visa applications, Nikki will guide you as to which type of settlement visa to apply for, prepare it with you, or direct you to prepare your own.
 In either case she will walk you through it step by step.